 Amazon packs voice control and TV into Fire TV Cube

-It was inevitable, but Amazon has finally done it: combined its Echo voice control technology with its 4K TV offering to ramp up its video streaming capabilities.
+It was inevitable, but Amazon has finally done it: combined its Alexa voice control technology with its 4K TV offering to ramp up its video streaming capabilities.

 The next stage of Amazon’s push to dominate the entertainment world is here… in the form of the Amazon Fire TV Cube.